ewrogers/advent-of-rust-2022/README.md

 ## 📄 Single File Solutions

 For the sake of simplicity, all code related to a single day puzzle is contained within a single file.

+Solutions for both `Part I` and `Part II` are included within each file.